matyalatte/tuw/examples/components/path_pickers/README.md

 ## Components

-`components` is an array of GUI components (e.g. file pickers).
+`components` is an array of GUI components (e.g., file pickers).
 Each component should be defined as a dictionary.

--   `type` is component type. `file` for a file picker, and `folder` for a dir picker.
+-   `type` is the component type. `file` for a file picker, and `folder` for a directory picker.
--   `label` is a string written above the text box of the picker.
+-   `label` is the string written above the text box of the picker.
 -   `extension` is an optional key for file pickers.
-It's wildcard for file extensions.
+It specifies the wildcard for file extensions.
 Use the same syntax as for [wxWidget's wildcards](https://docs.wxwidgets.org/3.0/classwx_file_dialog.html).
 -   `add_quotes` is an optional key for components.
 It will add quotes (`""`) to the input strings.

 ## Command

 Inputs of components will be injected into `command` when executing the command.
 You can specify where they should be injected with `%*%`.
-In the example, the file path will be injected in `%foo%`, and the folder path will be in `%bar%`.
+In the example, the file path will be injected at `%foo%`, and the folder path will be at `%bar%`.
-You can also use [`id`](../../comp_options/id) option to name the components like variables.
+You can also use the [`id`](../../comp_options/id) option to name the components like variables.